Your Trusted, Local Bed Bug Exterminator

-On otherwise clean home can become infested with bed bugs in a variety of ways such as:
+An otherwise clean home can become infested with bed bugs in a variety of ways, such as:

-“Hitchhiking” on clothes and people, used furniture, backpacks, stuffed animals, and luggage.
+- “Hitchhiking” on clothes, people, and personal items such as backpacks, stuffed animals, and luggage.

-Spreading from nearby dwellings that are infested such as adjacent apartments or office spaces.
-Bed bugs can travel easily through ductwork and false ceilings, especially in apartments and motels.
+- Spreading from nearby dwellings that are infested such as adjacent apartments or office spaces.
+Bed bugs can travel easily through duct work, outlets, and false ceilings.
+(Especially in apartments and motels)

 How can I tell if I have bed bugs?